-Struts is one of the many frameworks that is used for website or web based application development using Java application program interface (API).
-This framework helps to create a web based application just by generating the business logic provided by the client, with the use of the file that contains the properties of the application objects and related data.
-It is renowned for its characteristics associated with security and integration options, and also can be used for implementing applications of any scope.
+Struts are one of the many frameworks that are used for website or web-based application development using Java application program interface (API).
+This framework helps create a web-based application by generating the business logic provided by the client, using the file containing the properties of the application objects and related data.
+It is renowned for its characteristics associated with security and integration options and can be used to implement applications of any scope.

-Below are the points explain what is Struts in detail:
+Below are the points that explain what is Struts in detail:

 - A controller servlet called Action Servlet is used when the framework is started.

 - The templates are written using JSP for the HTML content.